 - Receptive to sound advice, innovative ideas and well-managed risk.

 - Marketing results are quantifiable, measurable, and therefore manageable.

-For most businesses, the role of marketing is the critical link that brings customer and the product or service together.
+For most businesses, the role of marketing is the critical link that brings customers and the product or service together.
 Effective (and cost efficient) marketing efforts are directly connected to business success.
 And a marketing-savvy CEO and CMO can assure that the goals are achieved.